Tensorflow-User-Group-Azerbaijan/baku-paper-reading-group/README.md

 The reading group consists of a weekly meeting and a mailing list.
 Please subscribe our mailing list at [this](will be added) link.
 When registering the mailing list, please use your Purdue email.
 Non-Purdue emails will be rejected.

-### Guideline:
+## Guideline:

 Starting from third week, all members are __REQUIRED__ to take on administrative duties and act as the weekly group hero __IN TURNS__ to help organize the weekly meetings.
 The main duties of Weekly group hero is:

-The weekly group hero should help check the quality of the papers proposed by presenters.
+* __The weekly group hero should help check the quality of the presentation propesed by presenter.__

-The weekly group hero should help monitor the discussion and deepen the conversation.
+* __The weekly group hero should help monitor the discussion and deepen the conversation.__
-The weekly group hero should send out emails to participatiants before the weekly meetings.
+* __The weekly group hero should send out emails to participatiants before the weekly meetings.__
-The weekly group hero should send out the preparatory readings, videos, and/or PowerPoint slides as early as he/she can -- by late Wednesday at the latest.
+* __The weekly group hero should send out the preparatory readings, videos, and/or PowerPoint slides as early as he/she can (by late Wednesday at the latest).__

 --------------------